 Messages on my smart phone or mobile device

-If you have been issued an agency’s mobile device then you are responsible for capturing any information that conveys a decision or discussion.
-Messages received on your smart phone or mobile device can be in the form of an email, SMS or voicemail and are still subject to the same requirements as email messages received on your desktop computer or voicemail at your workstation.
+If you have been issued an agency’s mobile device, or have been approved to use your own, you are responsible for capturing any information that conveys a business decision or discussion.
+Messages received on your smart phone or mobile device, in forms such as email, SMS, instant messages or voicemail, are subject to the same requirements as email messages received on your desktop computer or voicemail at your desk phone.

-If the message on your mobile device contains information that supports the business of your agency then you need to document it and save the information in the corporate records management system as soon as possible.
+If the message on your mobile device contains information that supports the business of your agency, you need to document and capture the information in your agency's records management system or other endorsed business system as soon as possible.

 Saving instant messaging (IM) exchanges

-Instant messaging (IM) exchanges are records.
-However, you need to make a decision as to whether they are short-term records which can be destroyed according to your agency's Normal Administrative Practice (NAP) guidelines or whether they are important business records.
+Instant messaging (IM) exchanges documenting your agency's business activities are Commonwealth records.
+However, you need to make a decision as to whether they are informal, transitory or short-term items which can be destroyed according to your agency's Normal Administrative Practice (NAP) guidelines, or whether they are business records documenting discussions, deliberations and decisions.

-Most IM exchanges are informal and short-term.
-If an agency starts to transact business or receive requests from the public using IM, the exchanges then become a record and should be saved in the corporate records management system.
+Most IM exchanges are informal, transitory or short-term.
+If an agency starts to transact business or receive requests from the public using IM, the exchanges then become a record and should be captured in your agency's records management system or other endorsed business system.

 There are two options for recording this information – technical and procedural:

-- technical option involve software which create logs and records of IM conversations
+- technical – involves software which creates logs and records of IM conversations

-- procedural option which require staff to create a file note with key information or decisions made at the time of message and to save it in a records management system as soon as possible.
+- procedural – requires staff to create a file note with key information of discussions or decisions made at the time of the message and save it in your agency's records management system, or other endorsed business system, as soon as possible.

-Voicemail messages are records.
-However, you will need to make a decision as to whether they are short-term records which can be destroyed according to your agency's normal administrative practice (NAP) guidelines or whether they are important business records.
+Voicemail messages documenting your agency's business activities are Commonwealth records.
+You will need to decide whether they are informal, transitory or short-term records which can be destroyed according to your agency's normal administrative practice (NAP) guidelines, or whether they are important business records.

-Some voicemail is as simple as arranging a meeting or asking you to return a call.
+Some voicemail is simply to arrange a meeting or asking you to return a call.
 Other voicemail may be a request from the public or contain information required for business.
 The information in these voicemail messages should be retained.

-If the voicemail message cannot be registered in an electronic document and records management system (EDRMS), you should make a file note and save it on a corporate file as soon as possible.
+If the voicemail message cannot be captured electronically in the records management system, or other endorsed business system, you should make a file note and save it on a corporate file as soon as possible.
 A file note should provide details of who sent and received the message, the date and time received and notes on what was requested, directed or decided.